nionio6915/LPC1768-RepRapFirmware-Files/README.md

 ![](images/curent_menu.png)

 Menu Icons- I worked up a spreadhsheet to create menu icon files.
 Toggle the 0's and 1's to make pixel maps and associated binary code for icon files.
+See the 'Image Creator Spreadsheet'

+Under the control menu is a 'Bed Leveling' option.
+I use a Precision Piezo sensor and have the machine probe the 3 bed leveling points and dispaly the output on the LCD via G30 S-1, similar to the info that is available on the host/terminal.
+NOTE: YOUR PROBE/NOZZLE WILL BE LEFT TOUCHING THE BED.
+YOU SHOULD RAISE Z TO ADJUST THE BED!

 --------------------------------------------------------
 TBD: